-Situated in a bright, wine-red building in the neighborhood of Çukurcuma, the Museum of Innocence houses real and fabricated artifacts from everyday Turkish life between 1950 and 2000, in homage both to the novel and to Pamuk’s Istanbul.
+The Museum of Innocence is situated in a bright, wine-red building in the neighborhood of Çukurcuma.
+The Museum houses real and fabricated artifacts from Turkish everyday life between 1950 and 2000, in homage both to the novel and to Pamuk’s Istanbul.

 Pamuk designed the museum with artifacts inspired by Füsun, the lover of the protagonist Kemal in the novel of the same name.

-The museum is situated in an old building in Çukurcuma that was made in 1897.
+The museum is located in an old building in Çukurcuma that was made in 1897.

 The museum is the visual aspect of Kemal and Füsun’s love story.
-Light that shines from above on the floor illuminates the belongings of Füsun, providing a visuality to the novel.
+The light that shines from above on the floor illuminates the belongings of Füsun, providing a visuality to the novel.

-Visitors will be able to see 4,213 cigarettes that Füsun smoked, while each story of the museum reflects a period from the past life of Istanbul.
+Visitors will be able to see 4,213 cigarettes that Füsun smoked while each story of the museum reflects a period of the past life of Istanbul.
 In the attic, visitors encounter the room Kemal used to write his novel for many years.
-The room also features the manuscript for the novel, as well as designs that Pamuk made for the museum.
+The room also features the manuscript for the book, as well as designs that Pamuk made for the museum.